 Professional Cleanings & Dental Exams for Your Dog

 To help prevent periodontal disease in your dog, be sure not to neglect your pup's oral health.
 Just like people, our four-legged friends need regular dental appointments to keep their oral hygiene in check and to identify any trouble spots before more serious issues develop.

 Your dog's dental appointments at the vet are just like taking your pooch to see a doggie dentist.
 It is recommended that most dogs see the vet about every six months for an oral health evaluation.
 These appointments provide you with an opportunity to speak to your vet about any concerns you may have about your dog's teeth or overall health.

 Caring For Your Dog's Teeth at Home

 To prevent problems from taking hold between appointments brush your dog’s teeth daily to remove plaque and prevent bacteria from forming.
-You may also want to offer your dog specially formulated dental chews and dog food, as well as supplying your pup with fun-to-chew dental care toys to help address dental disease and reduce the buildup of tartar.
+You may also want to offer your dog specially formulated dental chews and dog food, as well as supply your pup with fun-to-chew dental care toys to help address dental disease and reduce the buildup of tartar.

-If your pup is showing signs of periodontal disease such as swollen or inflamed gums, appetite changes or missing teeth, book an appointment with your vet as soon as possible.
+If your pup is showing signs of periodontal disease such as swollen or inflamed gums, appetite changes, or missing teeth, book an appointment with your vet as soon as possible.
 Remember that oral health issues in dogs can be very painful.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.